rafa-pk/Slicer/README.md

 ### Why are slices not native in C?
 C is statically-typed, does not support type-inference, is mostly compile-time based and runs on very little abstraction.
 It's a low-level language.

-As you may know, a string is represented as an array of chars, which decays at compile-time to mere pointers to the memory-address of said array.
+As you may know, a string is represented as an array of chars, which decays at compile-time to a mere pointer to the memory-address of said array.
-This means, when the program is compiled, it loses any metadata about the string, it basically sees this:
+This means, when the program is compiled, it loses all metadata it had about the string, it basically sees this:
 > ```
 >  [ADDRESS]: [BYTE][BYTE][BYTE]...
 > ```
-So all available information is lost.
+So the program cannot determine any high-level type of information.

 With strings, its generally not a big deal, as they are all NULL-terminated by default — any string length counting function solves the issue, despite being unpractical.
 However, with general arrays — wether its integer arrays, struct arrays, linked lists... — it requires much more organisation and thinking than it should, as there is no straight-forward way to get the end of the array or itterate through it.
 The solution is usually to use structs and have an index field, buts its too much of a hassle for the result.

 Important definition: when I talk about "metadata", I am refering to the length, capacity (if dynamically allocated) and data-block size.

 ### How can we implement this?